Chart Color Schemes

 Ferntree Gully (South) - Upper Ferntree Gully is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Ferntree Gully (South) - Upper Ferntree Gully's latest Census data shows 92.4% houses and 7.7% other dwellings, compared to Melbourne metro's 83.4% houses and 16.7% other dwellings.
-Home ownership in the area was 35.3%, with mortgaged dwellings at 46.6% and rented ones at 18.1%.
-The median monthly mortgage repayment was $1,950, below Melbourne metro's $2,000.
-The median weekly rent was $405, compared to Melbourne metro's $400.
-Nationally, Ferntree Gully (South) - Upper Ferntree Gully's mortgage repayments were higher at $1,950 than the Australian average of $1,863, while rents were also higher at $405 compared to the national figure of $375.
+Ferntree Gully (South) - Upper Ferntree Gully had 92.4% houses and 7.7% other dwellings at the latest Census, compared to Melbourne metro's 83.4% houses and 16.7% other dwellings.
+Home ownership in Ferntree Gully (South) - Upper Ferntree Gully was 35.3%, with mortgaged dwellings at 46.6% and rented dwellings at 18.1%.
+The median monthly mortgage repayment was $1,950, below Melbourne metro's average of $2,000.
+Median weekly rent in the area was $405, compared to Melbourne metro's $400.
+Nationally, Ferntree Gully (South) - Upper Ferntree Gully's mortgage repayments were higher at $1,950 than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing